alanjyu/oasis_montaj_map_templates/README.md

 # Templates for Montaj

-This repository provides template files for faster map producction in Geosoft Oasis Montaj.
+This repository provides template and controls files for faster map producction in Geosoft Oasis Montaj.
+The aim of this project is to streamline the project so that it requires as few user inputs to make standardized maps as possible.
 Click [here](https://github.com/alanjyu/MontajTemplates/archive/refs/heads/main.zip) to download the package.

 ## Environment
 - Geosoft Oasis Montaj 2021.2